sciencehackdayny/the-space-we-live-in/README.md

 ## PROBLEM

-Spacetime is complex, we want to explain this aspect of String theory a creative way where people understand that it's all around them.
+Spacetime is complex.
+We want to explain this aspect of String Theory in a creative way where people understand how it's all around them.

 ## PURPOSE

-This project uses art to explain the nature of spacetime.
+Using Kinnect Depth sensors and Footage from partile trails, we want to represent the multi dimensional nature of Spacetime.
+We want the viewer to see how they can visualize themselves in a space with hidden dimensions all around them.

 ## EXTERNAL LINKS

-* LINK
-* LINK
-* LINK
+* Traditional representation 3D Stereogram of a Calabi Yau Manifold https://www.youtube.com/watch?v=_fzxshvzK6s
+* Another visualization of Calabi Yau Manifolds https://www.youtube.com/watch?v=h9MS9i-CdfY